jfayre/Talking-Flight-Monitor-Legacy/README.md

 # voice flight following
 Periodically read the name of the closest city to your aircraft.
+For a compiled version, see the Releases section.

 ## Requirements
 * You will need a free account on [Geonames](http://www.geonames.org).
 Once you create the account, go into your account settings and enable API access.